USING IRONOCR

 7. Using IronOCR to Perform OCR on an Image

-To perform OCR on an image and save the recognized text in .txt file, you can use the following code.
+To perform OCR on an image and save the recognized text in a .txt file, you can use the following code.

 using IronOcr;